-- around 15,000 sqm of new public open space in the town centre - a 3,000 sqm co-located district library and multipurpose community centre space community/public space, a fresh food courtyard and active streets and laneways.
+- around 15,000 sqm of new public open space in the town centre - a co-located district library and multipurpose community centre space community/public space, a fresh food courtyard and active streets and laneways.

-- a 2,300 sqm indoor recreation centre with two indoor courts and, potentially, recreation spaces on the building rooftop - aged care to accommodate around 250 beds - a 2,000 sqm day care centre providing up to 150 spaces - a community hub, co-located with space for the possible tertiary education facility, as well as a village green and piazza, flexible that will suit more people, including higher density living in the town centre and north of Frenchs Forest Road West, and low-rise housing diversity along Karingal Crescent.
+- an indoor recreation centre with 2 indoor courts and, potentially, recreation spaces on the building rooftop - aged care to accommodate around 250 beds - a day care centre providing up to 150 spaces - a community hub, co-located with space for the possible tertiary education facility, as well as a village green and piazza, flexible that will suit more people, including higher density living in the town centre and north of Frenchs Forest Road West, and low-rise housing diversity along Karingal Crescent.

-Frenchs Forest 2041 sets a 40m height limit in line with the hospital to create a varied skyline that fits in with the topography.
+Frenchs Forest 2041 sets a 40 m height limit in line with the hospital to create a varied skyline that fits in with the topography.
 Taller buildings in the town centre will step down towards neighbouring low density areas.